finos/datahelix/docs/user/SetRestrictionAndGeneration.md

 This results in no data being created given the scenario where foo has a value in the set _[a, b, c]_.
 The field `foo` is not restricted from being `null` therefore it is theoretically permitted for the generator to enter the _then_ when `foo` is `null`.
 This doesn't happen currently as when `foo` is `null` it is ambiguous between the _then_ and the _else_.

-See [this page](Contradictions.md) for more information about how contradictions affect the generator.

 #### You might expect the following data to be emitted (where foo is not in the set [a, b, c])
 | foo | bar |
 | ---- | ---- |